Cannabis in Austria

-Cannabis in Austria is legal for scientific and medical usage, but illegal for recreational usage.
+Cannabis in Austria is legal for scientific and limited medical usage, but illegal for recreational usage.
 Possession of small amounts for personal use was decriminalized in 2016.
 The sale of cannabis seeds and plants is legal.

 Medical cannabis

 On 9 July 2008, the Austrian Parliament approved cannabis cultivation for scientific and medical uses.
 Cannabis cultivation is controlled by the Austrian Agency for Health and Food Safety (Österreichische Agentur für Gesundheit und Ernährungssicherheit, AGES).

-Decriminalization

-On 1 January 2016, new regulations went into effect in Austria which almost removed criminal penalties for personal possession of cannabis.

-Law and situation
+Legal situation

+The purchase, importation, exportation, transportation, or cultivation of cannabis is a punishable offense in Austria.
+Offenders are facing high fines or imprisonment up to 360 days.
+In 2016, the possession of small amounts of THC containing substances for personal consumption was slightly decriminalized to the degree that such cases will not be pursued if the possessor has not been implicated in any drug related offenses within the last five years.

 Both Δ9-THC and pharmaceutical preparations containing Δ9-THC are listed in annex IV of the Austrian Narcotics Decree (Suchtgiftverordnung).
 Compendial formulations are manufactured upon prescription according to the German Neues Rezeptur-Formularium.

+In 2022, the German government announced plans to legalize the regulated purchase and the recreational use of cannabis.
+Due to the common open border between Germany and Austria (32% of Austria’s entire border), and their close economic and cultural ties, a public discussion has been sparked in Austria regarding legalization.